ryanAllMad/a11y-react/README.md

-# React + TypeScript + Vite
+# Cauldron + React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a basic little app built with Vite + React + Typescript for a developer friendly experience.
+Components are built with Deque's Cauldron Component library to ensure Accessibility of components is acheived. :tada:

+## Node Version
+Use node v18.18.2>=

 Currently, two official plugins are available: